lucianadmacedo/lucianadmacedo.github.io/_pages/about.md

 #  🍎 Teaching Experience
-- *11/23*, **Workshop** [Corpus pre-processing and cleaning using CLI(command line interface)](http://www.letras.ufmg.br/site/en-GB/noticiass/13-noticias-comuns/2425-nelc-promove-workshop-sobre-pre-processamento-e-limpeza-de-corpora) for Universidade Federal de Minas Gerais. under the supervision of Prof. Deise Dutra.
+- *11/23*, **Workshop** [Corpus pre-processing and cleaning using CLI(command line interface)](http://www.letras.ufmg.br/site/en-GB/noticiass/13-noticias-comuns/2425-nelc-promove-workshop-sobre-pre-processamento-e-limpeza-de-corpora) for Universidade Federal de Minas Gerais, under the supervision of Prof. Deise Dutra.
 - *08/12 - 08/18*, **English and Portuguese (L2) teacher** for Rizvi Intl Schools Classes tailored for business students at multinational companies.
 - *01/16 - 08/16*, **Instructor of English for Academic Purposes** for Universidade Federal de Minas Gerais: graduate and undergrad students from UFMG.
 IFA project, under the supervision of Prof. Deise Dutra.